OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 Each autoincrement column corresponds to an internal sequence object.
-The name of the sequence object is'DB.DBA.' plus the concatenation of the table's qualifier, owner, table name and column name, e.g.
+The name of the sequence object is'DB.DBA.' plus the concatenation of the table's qualifier, owner, table name and column name, e.g., 'DB.DBA.db.dba.my\_table.ai\_column'.
-'DB.DBA.db.dba.my\_table.ai\_column'.
 The user does not normally need to know about the sequence associated with an autoincrement column unless he or she wishes to change the sequence values using the